suterma/SqlSyringe/README.md

 SqlSyringe is a SQL database injection tool, for testing purposes.

 Used as a middleware, it allows to deliberately execute SQL command onto a database, using a provided connection string.

-As minimal security measure, it requires the use of the https protocol and of a specified source IP address.
+It uses some minimal security measures:

+  * A specific single source IP address must be configured and any request is checked against it.
+  * Only requests via HTTPS are accepted
+  * The connection string must be provided by the user and is never stored

-I built this a an example project for learning MVC core.
+I built this as an example project for learning MVC core.

 ## Usage